SCCapstone/I_Spy_A-Eye/README.md

 ```
 expo start --android            // starts the app with a specific emulator on your device
 ```

+You might have to type 'r' in the terminal if the app doesn't immediately bundle.
 ## Deployment

 ## Testing